apache/druid/docs/content/querying/dimensionspecs.md

   "type":"registeredLookup",
   "lookup":"some_lookup_name",
   "retainMissingValue":true,
-  "injective":false
+  "injective":false,
+  "numKeys":1
 }
 ```

+As lookup extraction function can have multiple dimensions [lookup extraction function for multiple dimensions](#lookup-extraction-function-for-multiple-dimensions),
+numKeys should be specified when the size of key dimensions is larger than 1 (default value is 1).

-All the flags for [lookup extraction function](#lookup-extraction-function) apply here as well.
+All the flags for [lookup extraction function](#lookup-extraction-function) and [lookup extraction function for multiple dimensions](#lookup-extraction-function-for-multiple-dimensions) apply here as well.

 In general, the dimension specification should be used.
 This dimension **extraction** implementation is made available for testing, validation, and transitioning from dimension extraction to the dimension specification style lookups.
 There is also a chance that a feature uses dimension extraction in such a way that it is not applied to dimension specification lookups.
 Such a scenario should be brought to the attention of the development mailing list.